pbdevpros/EntranceRobot/README.md

 ###### PiServer

-This contains the code for the local server, which can be run on any machine with Python.
+This contains the code for the local server.
+Operates as a HTTP server, using python, where the station can be deployed on a linux system, using BASH scripts.

+Validated with Raspberry Pi.

 ###### LabDoorOpener_V1.0.0